Arghajit47/playwright-pulse-dashboard/README.md

 ## License

 This project is licensed under the Apache 2.0 License.
-See the `LICENSE` file for details (assuming one exists or will be added).
+(Assuming `LICENSE` file exists or will be added).